openworm/org.geppetto/utilities/docker/eclipse-geppetto-persistence/README.md

 ## Known issues

 * While the database is set up properly and running, the persistence bundle seems to have trouble talking to it until a series of run as-> maven install and virgo server resets are done.
+* The version of Maven used to do builds is not the one Eclipse is using.
+The maven repo directories are also different.
+If these were the same, the environment may be more sane & take less disk space.